phillipclapham/quasar/README.md

 See the Roleplay and New Roles Guide section for more info.

-##### Journaling/Self Reflection Mode

-**/reflect**
+**Journaling/Self Reflection Mode**

+**/reflect [thoughts]**

 Use /reflect to have the AI help you unpack your thoughts and feelings.

+**Prompt Multiplier**

+**/methodical_exploration**

+A special engage mode that does not have a direct action itself but instead instructs the AI to take extra time and deeply consider the query, custom roles or personas, any commands, engage modes or tags before responding.
+Best used judiciously for the most complex or sensitive topics.

 #### Conversation Starters

+**/random**

-- **/random:** Has the AI start a random conversation or thought to discuss.
+Has the AI start a random conversation or thought to discuss.

 #### Additional Commands

+**/persist or /p**

-- **/persist or /p:** Sustains the current roles/commands/modes/tags for the next query
+Sustains the current roles/commands/modes/tags for the next query

+**/reset**

-- **/reset:** Forgets the currently remembered roles/commands/modes/tags or resets the current manually set persona / roleplay.
+Forgets the currently remembered roles/commands/modes/tags or resets the current manually set persona / roleplay.

+**/reset_instructions**

-- **/reset_instructions:** Remind the AI of its core instructions when it begins to forget.
+Remind the AI of its core instructions when it begins to forget.

 #### Conversation Modifiers: